Astrophysics (Index)About

 (function describing range of masses of dense cores)

-A dense core mass function (DCMF, or simply core mass function or CMF) is an unnormalized probability density function giving the occurring masses of dense cores.
-They are analogous to initial mass functions, and it is assumed that DCMFs, be they heuristic or theorized, must have a relation to IMFs.
-The relation between he two is a topic for further theorizing.
+A dense core mass function (DCMF, or simply core mass function or CMF) is an unnormalized probability density function giving the occurring masses of dense cores, a type of small, extra-dense molecular cloud or portion of one.
+Such functions are analogous to initial mass functions, and it is assumed that DCMFs, be they heuristic or theorized, must have a relation to IMFs.
+The relation between the two is a topic for further theorizing.

 Similarly, a cloud mass function is such a function for molecular clouds and a clump mass function is such a function for clumps of higher density within a cloud but not considered a dense core.
 The density of the interstellar medium is observed to show a fractal nature through a range of dexes, i.e., a power law spectrum.